Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 ## Introduction

-Fermat White Paper is a work in progress.
+The Fermat White Paper is a work in progress.
 Since the project was out of the radar for more than a year there was no need to publish a formal white paper.
 In preparation to transiting to a fully open community, the white paper was re-written and reviewed.

 The first version was written by [Luis Fernando Molina](https://github.com/Luis-Fernando-Molina) and later re-written by Peronet Despeignes with major contributions from Philip Farah and other reviewers.